Raman Tuning

 Step 3

-Commit the changes and exit the optical applications and configuration modes.
+Commit the configuration and exit configuration mode.

 Example: